appscode/blog/content/post/deploy-highly-available-postgresql-in-aws/index.md

 ```
 > We have successfully deployed PostgreSQL cluster in AWS.
 Now we can exec into the container to use the database.

-### Accessing Database Through CLI

-To access the database through CLI, we have to get the credentials to access.
-Let’s export the credentials as environment variable to our current shell :

 #### Accessing Database Through CLI